-Our centralized infrastructure and services are used by more than two dozen academic departments, and we have built a community welcoming staff and researchers from departments that provide some or all of their own research computing infrastructure and support.
+Our centralized infrastructure and services are used by most academic departments, and we have built a community welcoming staff and researchers from departments that provide some or all of their own research computing infrastructure and support.
 The goal of our program is to provide the infrastructure and support that meet the needs and priorities of our faculty, researchers, and students.

-- Services including system administration, programming, and web based services for code development.
+- Services including system administration, programming, research software engineering, cloud computing and secure research infrastructure.

 - Visualization Laboratory providing scientific visualization and geospatial computing technical support and consulting, including a high-resolution display wall in the Vis Lab in the Engineering Library Fine Hall shared with the University Library.

-- Server Room Facilities including our new 46,000 square foot, 5 MW High Performance Computing Research Center completed in November 2011.
+- Server Room Facilities including the High Performance Computing Research Center completed in November 2011.